autonomyowner/zst/DEPLOYMENT_GUIDE.md

-# Deployment Guide: NeuroCanvas to Vercel & Supabase
+# Deployment Guide: ZST Marketplace to Vercel & Supabase

 ## Prerequisites
-- Your GitHub repository is now up to date with the latest changes
+- Your GitHub repository is up to date with the latest changes
 - You need a Vercel account (sign up at https://vercel.com)
 - You need a Supabase account (sign up at https://supabase.com)

-- You need a LiveKit account (sign up at https://livekit.io)
+**Note**: The Express server in `apps/server/` contains legacy code and is not required for the ZST Marketplace deployment.

 ---